- Home

 Weight: 10

-Low risk of major natural disasters; occasional flooding and storms possible.
+Low risk of major natural disasters; occasional flooding during heavy rains.

 ποΈ Green Spaces